webllm-org/ai-blocks/README.md

 ## What is WebLLM?

-WebLLM is a browser-native LLM and AI integration protocol.
+WebLLM is a browser AI integration protocol.
 It provides a unified API for accessing language models directly in the browser, enabling privacy-preserving AI features without server-side API calls.

 ## What is ai-blocks?